uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 When your `gulpfile.js` is ready, initialize your project to copy all the necessary Sass, image, font, and Javascript assets from the USWDS source code.

-Initialize your project and get started by running the following command:
+If you defined the `init` export in [Step 6](#step-6-export-compile-functions), you can initialize your project and get started by running the following command:

 ```bash
 npx gulp init